Rule 3745-40-02 | Purpose, applicability, general requirements, exclusions and prohibitions.

 (ii) The source or generator of the NTF and the current disposal method of the NTF.

 (iii) A detailed description of the NTF including analytical data that identifies any known or potential parameters of concern (POC) that may cause or threaten to cause an adverse effect on the anaerobic digestion process or to public health and safety or the environment.
-The analytical data shall be sufficient to characterize representative conditions of the generation of the NTF.
+At a minimum, a priority pollutant analysis shall be provided with the request.
+The analytical data should be sufficient to characterize representative conditions of the generation of the NTF.
 Ohio EPA may request additional analytical data after an initial review of the request for approval.

 (iv) A description and flow diagram of the facility and process that generates the NTF.

-(v) For each treatment works where the NTF will be accepted, the maximum amount of the NTF included in the request for approval, the frequency of acceptance, and the average amount expected at that frequency.
+(v) For the treatment works where the NTF will be accepted, provide a mass balance that includes, at a minimum, the total anaerobic digester tank volume, the category and amount of each feedstock accepted per week, the maximum amount of the NTF included in the request for approval, the frequency of acceptance, and the average amount expected at that frequency.

-(vi) A copy of any material safety data sheets (MSDS) and hazardous waste determinations for the NTF.
+(vi) A copy of any safety data sheets (SDS) and hazardous waste determinations for the NTF, if applicable.

-(a) A description of the operational conditions used during the study that shall simulate typical digester conditions, including mixing the NTF with other feedstocks expected to be present to determine how feedstocks may interact.
+(a) A description of the operational conditions used during the study that simulates typical digester conditions, including mixing the NTF with other feedstocks expected to be present to determine how feedstocks may interact.

 (b) A measure of the biodegradability of the NTF and its potential to produce methane via anaerobic digestion.